On the moderate deviation principles in the sparse multi-type Erd\H{o}s R\'enyi random graph: MDP for the compound Poisson process.

 \section{MDP for the compound Poisson process.}

-In this section, we first extend the G\"artner-Ellis theorem to a general multi-dimensional compound Poisson process.
-Then we give the explicit rate functions related to the moderate deviations of our process $\{X_1^n,X_2^n,\dots,X_{N(Z_nn)}^n\}$. \begin{lemma} Let $a_n$ be a sequence that satisfies $1\ll a_n\ll\sqrt{n}$.
-Let $(\xi^{n,k})_{k\in\N}$ be a sequence of $i.i.d.$ random vectors in $\R_+^d$.
-Suppose that
+In this section, we first apply the G\"artner-Ellis theorem to show the moderate deviation principle for a general multi-dimensional compound Poisson process.
+We then give explicit rate functions related to the moderate deviations of the truncated process $\{X_1^{n,\alpha},X_2^{n,\alpha},\dots,X_{N(Z_n n)}^{n,\alpha}\}$. \begin{lemma} Let $a_n$ be a sequence such that $1\ll a_n\ll\sqrt{n}$.
+Let $(\xi^{n,k})_{k\in\N}$ be a sequence of $i.i.d.$ random vectors in $\R^d$.
+Suppose that their moments satisfy: